ChemQuests: A Curated Chemistry Question-Answer Database Extracted from ChemRxiv papers: Dataset Construction

 \subsection{Question-Answer Generation Process}

-Question–answer QA pairs were generated using OpenAI’s GPT-4o model due to its strong performance on scientific reasoning tasks.
+QA pairs were generated using OpenAI's GPT-4o model due to its strong performance on scientific reasoning tasks.
 The model was prompted with structured instructions to generate three specific types of questions: (1) conceptual questions explaining fundamental chemistry concepts, (2) mechanistic questions describing chemical processes, and (3) applied questions discussing the practical implications of the research.
+The retained QA pairs were later classified into four evaluation categories, including synthetic and experimental questions.

-Each prompt required the model to return a clearly stated question, a concise answer, and a directly relevant textual snippet quoted verbatim or nearly verbatim from the source preprint.
+Each prompt required the model to return a clearly stated question, a concise answer, and a directly relevant textual snippet quoted verbatim or nearly verbatim from the source papers.
 This structure was designed to ensure that every QA pair was accurate, grounded in source material, and easy to validate.

 To optimize output reliability, the GPT-4o model was configured with a temperature of 0.2 to minimize randomness.
-For each of the 155 preprints, 10 QA pairs were generated, yielding a total of 1,550 candidate pairs.
+For each of the 155 papers, 10 QA pairs were generated, yielding a total of 1,550 candidate pairs.